 Sap-Ing-Sith 2019/2021 – the disruptive foreign property investment structure

 The game-changer of a new asset class: Thailand created out of the blue an independent utilization real estate right.
-This is a new asset class that might disrupt the property industry in Phuket, Samui, Pattaya, Hua Hin and other preferred coasts and islands for foreign property investments.
+This is a new intangible asset class that might disrupt the property industry in Phuket, Samui, Pattaya, Hua Hin and other preferred coasts and islands for foreign property investments.
 This post provides a constantly updated overview of the Sap-Ing-Sith legislation, regulations, procedures, and market developments.